hence-io/hence-inquisitor/README.md

   }],
   // Once all of the prompts are complete, or bypassed, process these set of answers before continuing
   // Compounds the answers form all previous steps or the defaults set on the scaffold, allowing you to make
   // decisions based on previous options to affect these results.
+A callback to control when you're ready to begin
+  // the next step or start installation is provided, taking an optional error parameter.
-  process: function(answers) {
+  process: function(answers, continue) {
     // files
     var files = answers.files;
     // dependencies